[This blog was originally posted on Feb 22, 2022 and has been updated to showcase new examples]

 Whitelisting an Email in Gmail

 When you whitelist a sender in Gmail, you’ll receive their emails in the “Primary” tab rather than the “Promotions” tab.
 Additionally, there will be no risk of any of their future communications going into the spam folder either.
-The following steps illustrate how to whitelist an email in Gmail.
+The following steps illustrate how to whitelist emails in Gmail.

 - When you open your Gmail inbox on your desktop, you’ll notice a gear icon in the top right corner of your screen.
 This is the settings button.
 Click it.
 Either a “Quick settings” menu or a drop-down menu will appear on your screen.
 In the case of the former, you have to click the “Select all settings” button.
 And in the case of the latter, you need to click the “Settings” option.